moonmahadi/WebFrameworks2023-week-exercise1/README.md

 To goal of this exercise is to practise and demonstrate you skills in react component basics and passing data to components via props.

 You should clone this project to your own computer, write the solution for the task.
-Test it on your machine and confirm that you pass all the test cases.
+Test it on your machine with 'npm test' and confirm that you pass all the test cases.
 Then commit and push your changes to the github classroom repository of your own.

 ## Task description